digvijaygole777/Bank-Marketing-Analysis/README.md

 So, we will be all the steps on the dataset one by one and prepare the final dataset on which we can apply regression and different algorithms.
 #1: Get The Dataset.
-We need to extract data from anyone API’s.
+*We need to extract data from anyone API’s.
 But the data could be in any form.
 So we need to convert it to the CSV format.
 CSV stands for Comma Separated Values.
 These are some of the libraries that we are going to use for this project:
 Numpy
 Matplotlib
 Pandas
-Sklearn
+Sklearn*

 #2.
 Handle Missing Values
-When we convert the dataset to the CSV format and get the info about the data it will have missing values which is usually represented by NA.
+*When we convert the dataset to the CSV format and get the info about the data it will have missing values which is usually represented by NA.
 There are many ways to handle missing values.
 Whenever we come across minute missing values we are going to drop the rows using the .dropna function.
-Whenever we come across large missing values we are going to perform KNN Imputation and different interpolation methods to handle the missing values.
+Whenever we come across large missing values we are going to perform KNN Imputation and different interpolation methods to handle the missing values.*

 #3.Encode categorical data.
-As we come across categorical data, we need to encode them into numerical format to proceed further to make the analysis.
+*As we come across categorical data, we need to encode them into numerical format to proceed further to make the analysis.
 For this we need to encode the data.
 We are going to use the one hot encoding to encode the categorical variables when we encounter more than.
 2 variables.
 Whenever we come across one or two variables we are going to use the label encoding.
-We import LabelEncoder and OneHotEncoder from sklearn.preprosseing
+We import LabelEncoder and OneHotEncoder from sklearn.preprosseing.*

 #4.
 Split the Dataset into Training and Test Set.
-We have to feed our Data Model Training and test datasets.
+*We have to feed our Data Model Training and test datasets.
 Generally, we split the data with a ratio of 70% for the Training Data and 30% to test data.
 Training Data is used to build the m model where as Test set is used to evaluate the model.
-From sklearn.model_selection we are going to import train_test_split.
+From sklearn.model_selection we are going to import train_test_split.*

 #5.
 Feature Scaling
-In a general scenario, Machine Learning is based on Euclidean distance.
+*In a general scenario, Machine Learning is based on Euclidean distance.
 In our dataset we will be encountering different coulmns with different range of values.
 That is why this is called feature scaling.
-We use StandardScaler from sklearn.preprocessing to perform the scaling
+We use StandardScaler from sklearn.preprocessing to perform the scaling.*

 ### - Machine Learning:
-These are the 6 different algorithms that we are going to make use of:
+*These are the 6 different algorithms that we are going to make use of:*
 * Logistic Regression (LR)
 * Linear Discriminant Analysis (LDA)
 * K-Nearest Neighbors (KNN).